 Over 30 people came along to see the evidence we had discovered for occupation and agricultural activity/landscape management in the Bronze Age, Iron Age and into the Roman period, view some of the finds and talk to the archaeologists involved.

 Suffolk Archaeology has been commissioned to manage a community fieldwork project at the High Lodge Visitor Centre, Santon Downham, Suffolk as a part of the Forestry Commission’s Heritage Lottery Fund project ‘Trailing the Hidden Heritage of High Lodge’.
 The project is to consist of a professionally led search for the site of the medieval Downham Warren High Lodge by a team of volunteers over the course of three weekends in January/February 2018 with Suffolk Archaeology staff providing training in carrying out two kinds of geophysical survey and test-pit excavation, supplemented by a post-excavation training workshops on site.

-Suffolk Archaeology's Jo Caruth will be delivering a presentation on the results of the 2016 community excavation at Court Knoll, the site of an early medieval church.
-Commissioned by the Nayland with Wissington Conservation Society, Suffolk Archaeology has supervised and supported this project which has been carried out by volunteers from the local community, the Colchester Archaeological Group and the Stour Valley Community Archaeology group.
+Suffolk Archaeology's Jo Caruth delivered a presentation on the results of the 2016 community excavation at Court Knoll, the site of an early medieval church, as part of the Nayland with Wissington Conservation Society's project exhibition.
+Over 130 people attended the exhibition where Suffolk Archaeology also presented a visual display and some of the excavation finds.

 A final display of the results from the second phase of excavations at Marham Park, Bury St Edmunds which uncovered Iron Age and Bronze Age pitting, a continuation of the Bronze Age droveway, more Iron Age and Roman enclosure ditches and a tantalising second burnt mound complex.